Take your law firm's presence to the next level with content marketing!

 So, in sum, when you're trying to decide how many blogs to post each week or each month, it's ultimately most important to ensure that you're posting something regularly.
 Once you're committed to regular posting, you can start thinking about the optimum number of blog posts per week or month.

 Increasing Organic Traffic and Generating Leads through Frequent Posting

 As we mentioned above, the frequency of your blog posting does matter.
 The more blog posts you produce regularly, the better your chances of increasing organic traffic to your firm's site and generating more leads.
 Even if your firm cannot currently create more than a dozen posts per month, the frequency of blogging will, in part, play a significant role in the amount of traffic your blog receives.
 The more organic traffic to your site, the more leads you may get.
 If you are blogging with potential clients as a target audience, blogging frequently.

 Should I Plan a Weekly or Monthly Number of Posts?

-Ultimately, most search engine optimization (SEO) work focuses on the total number of blog posts per month on your site.
-For example, Hubspot looks at the total amount of traffic that websites receive based on the total number of monthly posts.
-When it comes to the number of monthly posts, Hubspot reports that blogs publishing 16 or more posts per month tend to get about 3.5 times as much traffic as blogs that only post about 4 blogs per month.
+Ultimately, most search engine optimization (SEO) work focuses on the total number of monthly blog posts on your site.
+For example, Hubspot looks at the total traffic that websites receive based on monthly posts.
+Regarding the number of monthly posts, Hubspot reports that blogs publishing 16 or more posts per month tend to get about 3.5 times as much traffic as blogs that only post about four blogs per month.
 If you think about those numbers in a weekly format, the data says that you'll need to post more than one blog per week if you want to drive traffic to your site and, optimally, that you'll need to post four or more blogs per week to get the maximum amount of traffic.